YukiYuziriha/effective-mobile-aqa/README.md

 # Effective Mobile QA Automation

+## 🛡️ Engineering Standards

+This project demonstrates a **zero-compromise approach** to code quality and reliability.
+It is engineered to meet strict production-grade standards, ensuring that the test suite is as robust and maintainable as the software it tests.

+- **Strict Static Analysis:** The codebase is 100% compliant with `mypy --strict`.
+We enforce explicit type hints for all functions, fixtures, and Page Objects, banning implicit `Any` and untyped definitions.
+- **Comprehensive Linting:** Powered by `ruff`, we enforce a rigorous ruleset (including `flake8-bugbear`, `pylint`, `pyupgrade`, and `isort`) to guarantee idiomatic, modern, and efficient Python 3.10+ code.
+- **Automated Governance:** Quality gates are enforced via `pre-commit` hooks, preventing unverified code from entering the repository.

 This repository contains UI automation tests for the main page of [effective-mobile.ru](https://effective-mobile.ru), implemented using Python, Playwright, and Allure.

 ## Project Description